sphinx-doc/sphinx/doc/ext/appapi.rst

    Register a new builder.  *builder* must be a class that inherits from :class:`~sphinx.builders.Builder`.

-.. method:: Sphinx.add_config_value(name, default, rebuild_env)
+.. method:: Sphinx.add_config_value(name, default, rebuild)

    Register a configuration value.
 This is necessary for Sphinx to recognize new values and set default values accordingly.
 The *name* should be prefixed with the extension name, to avoid clashes.
 The *default* value can be any Python object.
-The boolean value *rebuild_env* must be ``True`` if a change in the setting only takes effect when a document is parsed -- this means that the whole environment must be rebuilt.
+The string value *rebuild* must be one of those values:

+   * ``'env'`` if a change in the setting only takes effect when a document is parsed -- this means that the whole environment must be rebuilt.
+   * ``'html'`` if a change in the setting needs a full rebuild of HTML documents.
+   * ``''`` if a change in the setting will not need any special rebuild.

    .. versionchanged:: 0.4
       If the *default* value is a callable, it will be called with the config object as its argument in order to get the default value.
 This can be used to implement config values whose default depends on other values.

+   .. versionchanged:: 0.6
+      Changed *rebuild* from a simple boolean (equivalent to ``''`` or ``'env'``) to a string.
+However, booleans are still accepted and converted internally.

 .. method:: Sphinx.add_event(name)